Coronavirus lockdown: In Goa, panic runs high as household food stocks run low

 Bhagya Bose, 32, lives by herself in the North Goa village of Siolim.
-Since Prime Minister Narendra Modi imposed nationwide lockdown on Wednesday in an attempt to contain Covid-19, she has started eating only one meal a day.
+Since Prime Minister Narendra Modi imposed a nationwide lockdown on Wednesday in an attempt to contain Covid-19, she has started eating only one meal a day.
 “I have not had eggs in a while, no milk, no vegetables,” she said.

 Bose has been living off food stuff that she had stocked up on two weeks ago – ragi, oats and some curd.
 “I’ve been eating a lot of grains,” she said on Sunday.
 “I have some ginger garlic paste, so I keep throwing that in with some chilli powder to make things as tasty as possible.”
 She also said she has been avoiding making dishes like rajma or channa which take longer to cook for fear that she may run out LPG.